novifinancial/serde-reflection/serde-generate/README.md

-For testing purposes, we use the Bincode encoding format provided by the [`bincode`](https://docs.rs/bincode/1.2.1/bincode/) crate in Rust and provide an experimental Bincode runtime in python.
+For testing purposes, we use the Bincode encoding format provided by the [`bincode`](https://docs.rs/bincode/1.2.1/bincode/) crate in Rust and provide an experimental Bincode runtime in Python.

-The following example shows how to transfer a value from Rust to Python using bincode.
+In the following example, we transfer a `Test` value from Rust to Python using bincode.
 ```rust
 use serde::{Deserialize, Serialize};
 use serde_reflection::{Registry, Samples, Tracer, TracerConfig};